Khar-Ma/TestKotlinApi/README.md

 # TestKotlinApi

-The repository has 2 independent versions that implement one functionality and work with one AWS RDS instance.
+The repository has 3 independent versions that implement one functionality and work with one AWS RDS instance.

-endpoints for versions
-v1 -> api/v1/test
-v2 -> api/v2/test

-#### url: